-- "f."
-Medication is administered in compliance with all federal, state and local regulations. - "g."
-The program administering the medication is licensed by the Drug Enforcement Administration to dispense methadone for therapy. - "h."
-Methadone is administered in conjunction with intensive counseling and urine specimen collection. - "i."
-The vendor is certified as an Opioid Treatment Program in accordance with 42 CFR Part 8. - "j."
-Medication is prescribed by physicians who have specialized training in addiction medicine. - "k."
-The defendant/offender: - (1) Is at least 18 years old; - (2) Has voluntarily agreed to methadone treatment;

-- (3) Meets the criteria for opioid use disorder and/or opioid withdrawal as defined in the current version of the DSM; and - (4) Has written medical clearance stating that: - (a) There is minimum danger of side effects from medication; and - (b) Defendant/offender is fully aware of the side effects.
+- f.
+Medication is administered in compliance with all federal, state and local regulations. - g.
+The program administering the medication is licensed by the Drug Enforcement Administration to dispense methadone for therapy. - h.
+Methadone is administered in conjunction with intensive counseling and urine specimen collection. - I. The vendor is certified as an Opioid Treatment Program in accordance with 42 CFR Part 8. - j.
+Medication is prescribed by physicians who have specialized training in addiction medicine. - k.
+The defendant/offender: - (1) Is at least 18 years old; - (2) Has voluntarily agreed to methadone treatment; - (3) Meets the criteria for opiate dependence as defined in the current verison of the DSM; and - (4) Has written medical clearance stating that: - (a) There is minimum danger of side effects from medication; and - (b) Defendant/offender is fully aware of the side effects.

-- "l."
-Review with the USPO/USPSO the defendant/offender's program regularly to monitor dosage levels and length of treatment; - "m."
-Meet with patients to observe ingestion (except for take home medication); - "n."
+1. Review with the USPO/USPSO the defendant/offender's program regularly to monitor dosage levels and length of treatment;

+- m.
+Meet with patients to observe ingestion (except for take home medication); - n.
 Meet with defendants/offenders monthly to provide counseling for 30 minutes.
-The price of this counseling shall be included in the per dose price for the medication and billed under PC 9020, and 9021; - "o."
-Monitor the patient for evidence of clinical deterioration; and - "p."
+The price of this counseling shall be included in the per dose price for the medication and billed under PC 9020, and 9021; - o.
+Monitor the patient for evidence of clinical deterioration; and - p.
 Withdraw the defendant/offender completely from maintenance treatment after defendant/offender: - (1) Demonstrates sustained progress, and - (2) USPO/USPSO and vendor's staff jointly determine that methadone treatment is no longer needed.

-"25."
-Residential Placements
+26. Residential Placements

 The vendor shall provide at the daily per diem rates stated in Section B, the following services.
-The USPO/USPSO shall include a local service requirement which defines whether the required residential placement services will be specifically for males, females, or both.
+The USPO/USPSO shall include a local service requirement in accordance with paragraph 38 of this section which defines whether the required residential placement services will be specifically for males, females, or both.

 - a.
-Therapeutic Community Treatment (1001); Confined Treatment Alternative (1503); Short-Term Residential Treatment (2001); Long-Term Residential Treatment (2002); Short-Term Residential Treatment for Co-Occurring Disorders (6001); and/or Long-Term Residential Treatment for Co-Occurring Disorders (6002): - (1) Per diem rates include room and board, assessment, counseling/therapeutic services, physical examination and blood and urine specimen collection. - (2) For invoicing purposes per diem rates are calculated based on the following:

-(a) A calendar day unit (midnight to midnight) for continuous placement of over 24 hours; and

-- (b) Is prorated/calculated as one-fourth of a calendar day for (1) Six (6) hours or less, or - (2) When a client is absent from contractor's facility without USPO/USPSO's or vendor's permission for over twenty-four (24) hours.
+Therapeutic Community Treatment (1001); Confined Treatment Alternative (1503); Short-Term Residential Treatment (2001); Long-Term Residential Treatment (2002); Short-Term Residential Treatment for Co-Occurring Disorders (6001); and/or Long-Term Residential Treatment for Co-Occurring Disorders (6002): - (1) Per diem rates include room and board, assessment, counseling/therapeutic services, physical examination and blood and urine specimen collection. - (2) For invoicing purposes per diem rates are calculated based on the following: - (a) A calendar day unit (midnight to midnight) for continuous placement of over 24 hours; and - (b) Is prorated/calculated as one-fourth of a calendar day for - (1) Six (6) hours or less, or - (2)When a client is absent from contractor's facility without USPO/USPSO's or vendor's permission for over twenty-four (24) hours.